sailfish009/openstructure/modules/mol/mm/doc/interaction.rst

   DistanceConstraint, Exclusion, HarmonicPositionRestraint,
   HarmonicDistanceRestraint, Invalid

-The implementation guarantees, that the parameter related to atom types, names, parameters are checked regarding their dimension (e.g. 3 atoms and 2 parameters for a harmonic angle)
+The implementation guarantees that the parameter related to atom types, names, parameters are checked regarding their dimension (e.g. 3 atoms and 2 parameters for a harmonic angle)